rougesteelproject/Role-Association-Crossover/README.md

 ##Global TODO:
 TODO: the base needs to be more modular. public methods should be calling db-specific private methods
+- Law of Demeter: each class shouls only 'know' it's own methods or variables, and the top-level methods of any other classes it has been given
+-Have getters vs public variables
+#TODO variable types with (name: type)

+#TODO more intuitive variable names, a sweep to make it pythonic

+#TODO I shouldn't need "go_back_url"

 TODO: update per: https://cinemagoer.readthedocs.io/en/latest/ TODO: there may be a new way to get IMDB Id's TODO: does adultSearch=0 still work?